 Kathleen Hawk, ND 84 Selected as 2018 Skelton Award Winner

-In June, the Truman Foundation will present the 2018 Skelton Award to Captain Kathleen Hawk, ND '84 in a ceremony in Washington, DC, during the opening week of Summer Institute.
+The Truman Foundation presented the 2018 Skelton Award to Captain Kathleen Hawk, ND '84 in a ceremony in Washington, DC, during the opening week of Summer Institute.

 Captain Kathleen Hawk currently serves on active duty as the Pacific Command (PACOM) Branch Chief, Geographic Combatant Command Intelligence Support; Director for Defense Intelligence, Warfighter Support; Office of the Under Secretary of Defense for Intelligence (OUSDI).
 Hawk received a Direct Commission as a Navy Reserve Intelligence Officer in 1991, and moved through a variety of analytical and leadership roles in the Navy Reserve.
 She has been mobilized twice in support of Overseas Contingency Operations and commanded three Navy Reserve units.
 She currently maintains her Reserve role as the Commander of Naval Information Forces Reserve Region Southwest where she oversees 22 reserve units comprising 1,300 people.